philrz/super/docs/tutorials/super-for-jq.md

 Ok, they're all records.
 Good, this should be easy!

 The records were all originally JSON objects.
-Maybe we can just use "sample" to have a deeper look...
+Maybe we can just use "shapes" to have a deeper look...
 ```
-super -S -c 'over this | sample' prs.json
+super -S -c 'over this | shapes' prs.json
 ```

 {{% tip "Tip" %}}